-We meet approximately every other week, and the most important thing we do is to keep each other up to date on the interdisciplinary field of migration and stimulate publishing.
+We meet once a month, and the most important thing we do is to keep each other up to date on the interdisciplinary field of migration and stimulate publishing.

 We possess expertise on a range of different topics related to migration, including children and adolescents in multicultural environments, ethnic minorities’ relation to the institutions and services of the welfare states, refugees and asylum seekers, civil society, and national and international regulation of migration.

 We believe it is important to approach the subject in the following ways: